MooersLab/MooersLab/README.md

 On the day after Thanksgiving in 2023, I generated almost 12,000 words.
 From that point to just before Christmas, I made a concerted effort to generate at least 5,000 words daily.
 Then family obligations reduced my daily word generation.
-Nonetheless, I had a five-fold increase in the total word count for November and December.
+Nonetheless, I had a five-fold increase in the total word count for November and December 2023.

 A three-fold increase is more realistic with all of the disruptions from doing experiments, administration, teaching, service, and work-related travel.
-The slight decrease in word count after the new year may reflect a shift in my focus toward turning more of my writing into publishable products.
+The slight decrease in word count after the new year 2024 may reflect a shift in my focus toward turning more of my writing into publishable products.
 This decrease may reflect more effort focused on editing text.

+In the November-December 2024 period, I put 80 hours of effort into preparing a talk for the Data Science Workshop and 140 hours of effort into the Emacsconf talk.
+This would explain some of the decline in word count in November.
+I started posting the daily writing effort In December, This might have changed my behavior a bit in terms of focusing on trying to finish a manuscript.

 I was surprised that there was not a more significant decrease.
 I may have compensated by using a digital voice recorder (DVR) in mid-January 2024 while away from my computer.
 The DVR is superior to a cell phone for recording speech because it does not need to be held next to your mouth.
-The DVR can record a Zoom meeting when lying on a desktop or a seminar from the back of a room: Use it ethically.
+The DVR can record a Zoom meeting when lying on a table or a seminar from the back of a room: Use it ethically.
 I transcribe the audio recordings with a locally installed version of OpenAI's whisper.
-I use bash Python and bash scripts to reformat the text with one sentence per line for easier downstream editing.
+I use Python and bash scripts to reformat the text with one sentence per line for easier downstream editing.

-I am still using this device daily as of early November 2024.
+I am still using this device daily as of early January 2025.
 It is the best $85 investment I have made in a long time.
 It is worth ten times as much.

 Some of my mutterings are rubbish that I cut from the transcripts.
-I occasionally harvest useful thoughts that are worth retaining.
+I occasionally harvest valuable thoughts that are worth retaining.
 I also use the DVR to paraphrase some technical documents that otherwise might be pretty tedious to read.
 The DVR has extended my generative writing time by 15-30 minutes daily.